Bart vs. Itchy & Scratchy: Plot

-At Bossy Riot's meeting, they learn that Krusty has relented to BRA and will restore the male version of Itchy & Scratchy.
-In retaliation, Carmen, Erica and Piper plan to destroy the "Itchy & Scratchy" master tapes on live television, destroying "Itchy & Scratchy" forever.
-Bart protests their actions; causing the three girls to retaliate by tying him up and escaping before Lisa finds him.
+Bossy Riot learns Krusty will restore the male version of Itchy & Scratchy.
+In retaliation, Bossy Riot plans to destroy the Itchy & Scratchy master tapes on live television.
+When Bart protests, the girls tie him up and escape before Lisa finds him.

-Bart and Lisa make their way to Krusty's studios where the girls are about to drop the tapes into a vat of nail polish remover.
-As Bart unsuccessfully tries to reason with them through mansplaining, Lisa decides to take action, knocking the vat away at the last moment.
-The nail polish remover floods the studio floor and the fumes overwhelm the assembled members of BRA, causing them to break into tears.
-Lisa's actions are caught on camera, impressing Bossy Riot while BRA blame Milhouse for their humiliation after having their tears glycerized by the girls.
-As Bart says farewell to the girls, Lisa is inspired to take further action and joins Bossy Riot, while Bart agrees not to fight for causes he does not believe in.
-He gives Lisa his purple mask and as he watches Lisa and the girls ride away, he spray-paints a message on a wall that reads "The patriarchy is a weiner", implying that his time with Bossy Riot offered him more than a chance to cause mischief.
+They go to Krusty's studios where the girls are about to drop the tapes into a vat of nail polish remover.
+While Bart tries to reason with them, Lisa knocks the vat away.
+The nail polish remover floods the studio, and the fumes cause the members of BRA to break into tears.
+Lisa's actions impress Bossy Riot, while BRA blame Milhouse for their humiliation.
+Lisa joins Bossy Riot while Bart agrees not to fight for causes he does not believe in.
+He gives Lisa his purple mask while he spray-paints a feminist message on a wall.

-During the credits, Bart makes peace with his friends.
-They ask him about his time with the girls and much to their distress, he reveals that "they do not envy us."
+Later, Bart makes peace with his friends.

 Production

 This is the first episode of the series written by Megan Amram.
-Awkwafina, Nicole Byer, and Chelsea Peretti guest starred as members of a girl gang.
+Awkwafina, Nicole Byer, and Chelsea Peretti guest starred as the members of Bossy Riot.